U.S. to counter Chinese internet bid in Papua New Guinea: diplomat

 It also follows Australia shutting Huawei out of contracts to build a national mobile network on security grounds, and blocking it from laying a subsea communications cable from Sydney to PNG and the Solomon Islands.

-“We are working on a counter-offer,” U.S. Charge d’Affaires James Caruso said on Australian Broadcasting Corp. radio, when asked about reports that Australia, Japan and the U.S. were looking to trump Huawei’s PNG project.
+“We are working on a counter-offer,” U.S. Charge d’Affaires James Caruso said on Australian Broadcasting Corp. radio, when asked about reports that Australia, Japan and the United States were looking to trump Huawei’s PNG project.

 “The whole idea is to give alternatives.
 This is not to say: ‘Don’t do business with China.’
 China’s offers are out on the table; it’s up to us to be competitive,” he said, without elaborating on the offer’s details.